0x42697262/obsidian_files/Notes/__orphans/CMSC 124 Machine Problem 2.md

 CMSC 124 Machine Problem 2
 **Topic Coverage**: Syntax and Semantics

-### 1. Write a syntactic specification using Backus-Naur Form to describe the mini-language with the following description: Simple expressions limited to thevariable identifiers x, y, or z, that contain the operations of addition (+),subtraction (-), and unary negation (~) together with parentheses.
+### 1. Write a syntactic specification using Backus-Naur Form to describe the mini-language with the following description: Simple expressions limited to the variable identifiers x, y, or z, that contain the operations of addition (+), subtraction (-), and unary negation (~) together with parentheses.
 ```
 Valid strings:
 ~x+~y